-MLKDC has carried out an assessment to ascertain how the business has been impacted by Covid-19.
-MLKDC has introduced working from home for all employees and continues to operate remotely where possible.
-The requirement to maintain, manage and secure the site remains.
-Also, TEO have confirmed that there are no plans to dissolve MLKDC.
-It is therefore appropriate to prepare the 2019-20 accounts on a going concern basis.
+MLKDC has introduced working from home for all employees and continues to operate remotely where possible, observing the latest Government guidance, however the requirement to maintain, manage and secure the site remains.
+TEO have confirmed that they expect the Corporation to be operational for the foreseeable future and that it is appropriate to prepare the accounts for 2021-22 on a going concern basis.